1. St George’s, University of London

 4.1.
 All Personally Identifiable Information (PII) is held and maintained by HR, predominantly in electronic form.
 Personal and special categories of personal information are held in electronic and paper files, proprietary systems, and a repository database to feed all internal staff interfaces, for example, to support your pass to enter the building and to enable you to access and post research publications on library registration systems.
 For these interfaces with our internal systems, we keep your information securely stored on our servers where access is restricted to authorised staff only.

 4.2.
 PII is seldom held in paper form but where it is, it is stored securely in locked cabinets on campus.
 St George’s, University of London also use managed software services for its electronic staff records.
 Midland HR Ltd (MHR) is the software provider which provides hosted data servers.
-Connection to the MHR servers is via industry security standard for authentication using 256 bit encryption to protect the data exchange between St George’s and MHR.
+Connection to the MHR servers is via industry security standard for authentication using 256 bit encryption to protect the data exchange between St George’s, University of London and MHR.

 5. How we share information

 5.1.
 Personal and special categories of information held on our staff personal record systems may be shared in a number of ways, for example:

-HR Records: a personal record us held to identify you and ensure the staff record we hold for you is an accurate, complete and an up to date record.
+- HR Records: a personal record is held to identify you and ensure the staff record we hold for you is an accurate, complete and an up to date record.
 Line managers may have access to personal data that is provided by you including your name, title, position and right to work.

 - University Reporting: your personal record is used to provide statistics and management information that will enable the University to monitor the effectiveness of its policies and procedures, for example, for the purposes of pay gap reporting, and by other associated third-party suppliers procured by the University as data processers, to analyse and report on our human resource and payroll data.